 Finally, you have the option of using an actual camera, whether you choose to go for a point and shoot or a DSLR.
 Professional quality cameras will produce the best video if you know how to use them.
 Cameras tend to come with a bit of a learning curve, so account for that when making time to film your course.

-My recommendation is to film during a steadily overcast day.
+Our recommendation is to film during a steadily overcast day.
 If the sky is just one big cloud rather than a bunch of scattered ones the lighting is will stay as steady as possible.
-For more on how to film using natural light, check out this video.

 A ring light